pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 ## What is a Platform?

-A platform for cloud-native computing is an integrated collection of capabilities designed to meet the needs of its users.
-It serves as a cross-cutting layer, ensuring a consistent experience in integrating and managing services and capabilities for various applications and use cases.
+According to CNCF, a platform in cloud-native computing is an integrated collection of capabilities designed to meet users' needs.
+It serves as a cross-cutting layer, ensuring a consistent experience integrating and managing services and capabilities for various applications and use cases.
 A good platform provides consistent user experiences through portals, project templates, and self-service APIs.

 [Atlassian](https://www.pulumi.com/case-studies/atlassian/) describes platform teams as creators of capabilities used by multiple product teams, reducing their overhead and cognitive load.
 Martin Fowler and Evan Bottcher define a digital platform as a foundation of self-service APIs, tools, services, and support arranged as an internal product.
 These platforms enable autonomous teams to deliver features faster with less coordination.